 Our cultural portfolio delivered an extensive programme of activities last year.
 Grounded in Te Ao Māori, our winter and summer Mana Rangatahi programmes were held across Waimeha-Motueka and Te Hoiere.
 These wananga aim to immerse our rangatahi in te reo and tikanga while spending time visiting wahi tapu and other sites of significance on their whenua.
 Another highlight from the year was the delivery of the Kurahaupō heritage bus tour led by Mark Moses covering tipuna history, whakapapa, and places of significance.
-We have also been assisting whānau members' capacity with wānanga covering kawa, whaikorero, karanga, waiata kinaki, haka pōwhiri, and karakia to fulfill our obligations and confidently occupy our paepae tapu.
+We have also been assisting whanau members' capacity with wananga covering kawa, whaikōrero, karanga, waiata kīnaki, haka pōwhiri, and karakia to fulfill our obligations and confidently occupy our paepae tapu.
 Importantly, our cultural portfolio also actively supports a range of wider community requests and engagements.

 The taiao portfolio continues to be similarly active.
-Beyond day-to-day operations that include cultural impact assessments, council submissions, and consent-concession application requests, notable achievements last year included tuna monitoring at Lake Rotoroa, with the intent of finding out more about the population and meeting our requirements to utilise these customary species sustainably, as well as securing funding through the Te Wai Māori Trust to carry out a 'tuna wānanga' at Lake Rotoiti in March 2023.
+Beyond day-to-day operations that include cultural impact assessments, council submissions, and consent-concession application requests, notable achievements last year included tuna monitoring at Lake Rotoroa, with the intent of finding out more about the population and meeting our requirements to utilise these customary species sustainably, as well as securing funding through the Te Wai Māori Trust to carry out a 'tuna wananga' at Lake Rotoiti in March 2023.
 The taiao team also worked closely with the Nelson City Council to begin assessing the carbon footprint of NAKTRT Trust activities.
-It also maintains heavy involvement in the Te Mana o te Wai Te Tauihu lwi workstream, working closely with all three councils to develop an implementation policy.
+It also maintains heavy involvement in the Te Mana o te Wai Te Tauihu Iwi workstream, working closely with all three councils to develop an implementation policy.
 This collaboration is vital to ensuring the freshwater interests and aspirations of NAKTRT are upheld.

 Over the past year, our education portfolio has sought to establish opportunities and educational choices for whānau, including advocacy within the education system.
 Highlights include our commitment to Te Kāhui Mātauranga and the delivery of the Māori Education Symposium 'Kia Wetewetea, ko Māui Ahau!' in October 2022.
 Over 1000 people attended this event, with the eight iwi of Te Tauihu each launching educational resources for whānau and classrooms across the motu.
+NAKTRT representatives also continued to deliver Professional Learning Development to Birchwood School and Nayland Primary, to assist with cultural competency and curriculum design.
+Commitments to NAKTRT members were also met through education and trade training grants, as well as scholarship programmes - such as our partnership with the Māori Education Trust that provides recipients of NAKTRT grants or scholarships access to additional funds.